Jetison333/rotg/wagon.md

 magic crystal ball (2 marbles) — once per round you may ask the GA a vague question. they must answer using a single dixit card. the GA can refuse to answer your question if it's not vague enough, in which case you get to ask another one

-hatter (1 marbles) — you may swap hats with a player of your choosing once per round

 estrogen (3 marbles) — gain tit(le)s

 anger demon (2 marbles) — at any time you may destroy all of your other itums (except for this one)